 Tailgating

-Tailgating is a social engineering tactic where an unauthorised individual gains physical access to a restricted area by closely following an authorised person.
-It exploits the natural tendency of people to hold doors open for others without verifying their credentials.
+Tailgating is a social engineering tactic where an unauthorised person gains access to a restricted area by following closely behind someone with legitimate access.
+It exploits common courtesies, like holding the door open, to bypass security checks unnoticed.

 Scareware

-Scareware is a form of social engineering that involves displaying false or misleading warnings to trick users into believing their system is infected with malware.
-The goal is to scare individuals into purchasing fake security software or disclosing personal information.
+Scareware is a social engineering tactic that uses fake warnings to trick users into believing their system is at risk.
+These deceptive alerts aim to create panic, pushing individuals to buy bogus security software or hand over personal information.

 Why is social engineering a threat in cyber security?